Make Your Next Trip Extraordinary

 The worst time to go is anyone’s guess, because it’s simply impossible to predict the weather.
 There are usually two or three weeks a year—anytime between May and December—when torrential rains fall, occasionally flooding roads and provoking landslides.

 Late December, February, and the first two weeks of August are the busiest periods.
-But Sri Lanka is not a mass-tourism destination, so as long as you book early—to make sure you’re in the right hotels and are assured a good guide—and plan your days with a view to avoiding certain hot spots at critical times, you’ll be fine.
+But Sri Lanka is not a mass-tourism destination, so as long as you book early—to make sure you’re in the right hotels and are assured an excellent guide—and plan your days with a view to avoiding certain hot spots at critical times, you’ll be fine.
 If you’re booking last-minute, think twice: You may have to settle for second best.

 Sri Lanka looks small on a map, but it can take hours to get from place to place, and there are definite no-nos.
 For instance, don’t try to travel from Kandy to Yala National Park in one day, or from the Cultural Triangle to the beaches of Tangalle, or from Jaffna to Colombo.
 On Google Maps, distances and approximate travel times are misleading.
 Sri Lanka offers great diversity and looks like you can tick all the boxes in one week—you can’t.
 If you want to speed things up a little, try flying on certain segments.
 Two local operators offer scheduled flights around the country: Cinnamon Air and Daya Aviation.